The Hitchhiker's Guide to Facebook Web Tracking with Invisible Pixels and Click IDs: Background

-Given any modifications on \FBP's code by the website developer (developers can declare what events they wish to be tracked meaning what events will fire-up \FBP's reporting process), \FB receives different types of data such as IDs and events (more details on these IDs in Section~\ref{sec:fbtrackingmechanics}).
-However, the baseline information that is received is the event (\eg, PageView in Figure~\ref{fig:FBP-to-FB-for-matching}) and some IDs that help \FB keep a history of activities and potentially match this history to a \FB user.
+Developers of the website can also declare \textbf{Custom Events} (apart from the 18 standard events) they wish to track, as well as additional user information they wish to share with \FB through \FBpixel (see Appendix \ref{sec:appendix-events}, Table~\ref{tab:user-data-fb} for the additional ids).
+However, the baseline information that is received is the event (\eg PageView in Figure~\ref{fig:FBP-to-FB-for-matching}) and some IDs that help \FB keep a history of activities and potentially match this history to a \FB user, as shown later.